 These structures are typically surrounded by a series of large pits, the purpose of which isn’t known.
 It’s possible the pits were a place to store food or bones used for burning.
 They could’ve also been a place to dump waste or quarries that formed during construction.
 As to the overall purpose of the mammoth-bone structures themselves, that’s also unclear.

-“Other than being explained as ‘dwellings,’ sites of this type have previously been interpreted as having potential ritual significance,” Alexander Pryor, the first author of the new study and a researcher from the University of Exeter, said in an email to Gizmodo.
+“Other than being explained as ‘dwellings,’ sites of this type have previously been interpreted as having potential ritual significance,” Alexander Pryor, the first author of the new study and a researcher from the University of Exeter, said.
 “However, exactly what this ritual significance might have been is difficult to say from archaeology alone.”

 This is not the first time that archaeologists have found a mammoth bone structure at Kostenki 11.
 Back in the 1950s and 1960s, Soviet scientists found a pair of smaller structures, also made from mammoth bones.

 That Pleistocene humans living in Eastern Europe at the time would bother to build such structures is definitely a surprise.
 Hunter-gatherers of the Upper Paleolithic lived mobile, nomadic lifestyles, and making permanent structures is not something typically associated with their mode of existence.

 “Sourcing so many mammoth bones, from at least 60 different mammoths, is a significant challenge,” said Pryor.
 “These would have been gathered either from recent kills or by scavenging bones from long-dead carcasses found around the landscape.
 Either way, mammoth bones are really heavy, particularly when fresh, and simply carrying the bones around would have taken an enormous amount of work.”